 Antibacterial agents to reduce malodor.
 Antibacterial approaches can provide substantially longer-term breath efficacy than that provided by odor masking agents.104-106 As opposed to flavor agents that simply mask odor, antibacterial agents actually treat the source of the problem by targeting the malodor producing bacteria.

-The use of zinc and triclosan are two dentifrice ingredients that have been identified for their ability to target bacteria and help reduce volatile compounds responsible for bad breath.107,108 Stannous fluoride, a well-studied antimicrobial agent with concurrent anticaries,68 desensitizing56,70 and anti-plaque and gingivitis benefits47,69 has been found to be a particularly effective as a dentifrice ingredient compared to other approaches for its ability to provide both germ kill and breath protection.109
+Zinc is a dentifrice ingredient that has been identified for its ability to target bacteria and help reduce volatile compounds responsible for bad breath.101 Stannous fluoride, a well-studied antimicrobial agent with concurrent anticaries,62 desensitizing,50,64 dental erosion,35-45 and anti-plaque and gingivitis benefits47,63 has been found to be a particularly effective as a dentifrice ingredient compared to other approaches for its ability to provide both germ kill and breath protection.102